 - Does the app have the potential to meet more than one need?
 If so, which needs?

-After your audit is complete, assess the following to finalize your MarTech stack strategy:
+After your martech tool audit is complete, assess the following to finalize your strategic approach to martech tools:

 - Identify gaps in your current tech stack